TIGA-XuJY/CPlusPlus/README.md

 # CPlusPlus
-I don't work as a code producer, only as a code porter
+I don't work as a code producer, only as a code porter.